Corporate governance

 Governance

-Guidelines for Cambi's corporate governance following the latest (Nues) Norwegian Code of Practice for Corporate Governance
+Board composition, shareholder rights, governance framework, compliance with the (NUES) Norwegian Code of Practice for Corporate Governance

 Investor relations policy